 Additionally, Bianca has consulted to the Association of State Correctional Administrators as a writer and data

-analyst and interned with the Campaign to End Mass Incarceration at the American Civil Liberties Union.
-In 2013, she also co-founded College Pathways at Rikers Island, an preparation program for incarcerated people pursuing higher education.
+analyst and worked for the Campaign to End Mass Incarceration at the American Civil Liberties Union.
+In 2013, she also co-founded College Pathways at Rikers Island, a preparation program for incarcerated students interested in pursuing higher education upon release.

-In a past life, Bianca worked in the financial services.
+In a past life, Bianca worked in financial services.
 Between 2010 and 2012, she was an investment banking analyst at Citigroup, and, between 2008 and 2010, she was an investment management analyst at Morgan Stanley.

 Bianca is also an Equal Justice Works Fellow sponsored by Ropes & Gray.
 In the past, she has been a Harvard University Presidential Public Service Fellow, Ford Foundation Public Interest Fellow, Paul & Daisy Soros New American Fellow, and an Education Pioneers Analyst Fellow.
 Bianca holds a B.A. from Columbia University and a J.D. from Harvard Law School.